oliver-reardon/oliver-reardon.github.io/content/posts/ndjson-event-buffered-transport-daemon/index.md

 Apple's Unified Logging system is designed for local diagnostics, not reliable external log forwarding.
 Although log stream can provide real-time output, logs are stored in a proprietary binary format, require elevated access, and cannot be safely tailed as durable flat files.
 Retention is managed dynamically by the OS and may be aggressively truncated under disk pressure, making it unsuitable as a consistent, long-term source for forwarding logs to SIEMs, data lakes, or other platforms.

+This leaves a gap where events can be queued offline but cannot be securely delivered to a modern authenticated API.

 ## Requirements

 - Stream [SAP Privileges](https://github.com/SAP/macOS-enterprise-privileges) events to remote API